Tiger-Sharks/Mandelbrot-Algorithms/README.md

 3) Wait till the code executes, and post execution, see your results.

 ⚠️ NOTE: The command line argument (16000) allows us to check the CPU performance.
-To increase or decrese the stress on the CPU, feel free to play around with that number at your own risk.
+To increase or decrese the stress on the CPU, feel free to play around with that number <b>at your own risk</b>.
 The thermals might react in accordance to the same.